Dr. Joseph G. Merriam

-Dr. Joseph G. Merriam, Uxbridge, Mass., will be honored for his time and effort devoted to the practice of veterinary medicine by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+Dr. Joseph G. Merriam, Uxbridge, Mass., was honored for his time and effort devoted to the practice of veterinary medicine by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.

-Merriam is being awarded the 2005 American Association of Equine Practitioners Alumni Recognition Award at the Grand Hyatt in Seattle, Wash., Monday, Dec.
-5. Merriam has been a member of the association for 36 years and has established himself as a role model for future veterinarians, both professionally and personally.
+Merriam was awarded the 2005 American Association of Equine Practitioners Alumni Recognition Award at the Grand Hyatt in Seattle, Wash., Monday, Dec.
+5, 2005.
+Merriam has been a member of the association for 36 years and has established himself as a role model for future veterinarians, both professionally and personally.

 Merriam graduated from K-State with a bachelor's degree in chemistry in 1967 and his doctor of veterinary medicine degree in 1969.
 Merriam was an instructor of equine surgery at K-State, the University of Missouri and Auburn University.
 In 1974, he began providing his surgical services to horse racetracks in Rhode Island.
 At the time, his practice was the only equine surgical facility in southern New England.

 Merriam's current practice, the Massachusetts Equine Clinic, evolved from a need for an equine surgical facility in the New England area in the mid-1980s.
 He and his five veterinarians on staff specialize in equine lameness and sports medicine, with an emphasis on preventive medicine and in-depth diagnosis and treatment.
 The clinic treats show horses, event horses, jumpers and sport horses.
 Many of Merriam's clients have even participated in the Olympic Games.